ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-On the target blockchain, the same `send-createPair` command creates a buy order
+On the Venus blockchain, the same `send-createPair` command creates a buy order
 book:

 ```